 The ZEISS LSM 980 is a state-of-the-art system built for the most demanding applications in biomedical imaging.
 Featuring Airyscan detector and optional Multiphoton mode, this platform is engineered for super-resolution imaging, deep tissue penetration, and highly sensitive fluorescence detection—all in a user-friendly, modular system.

-• Eclipse TS100 (Nikon) Phase contrast microscope primarily for cell culture
+• Eclipse TS100 (Nikon) Phase contrast microscope primarily for cell culture, part of the cell culture lab.

 Head of Core Facility